katampoi/Phase-0ne-projectfinal/README.md

 - [Licence](#licence)
 - [Authors Info](#Authors-info)
 ## Description
+ <p>This project was all testing on the basic Javascript skills and it is all about a hotel website that displays any kind of foods available in the hotel .
+More updates to be implemented as more features are to incoporated</p>

 ## Features
+As a user of the application,you will be able to :
+1. See an interactive app that will be appealing
+2. To test your level of tech understanding
  ###  Requirements
+ * Access to  a computer or any other garget
+ * Access to internet
 ### Installation Process
+* Clone to the repo : git@github.com:katampoi/Phase-0ne-projectfinal.git

+###video link

+###blog link

 ### Technology  Used
+* HTML - which was used to develope the structure off the pages.
+* CSS - which was used to style the User Interface.
+* JS - which was used to functionalize the web app
+* open API - which was used for backend

 ### MIT License
 Copyright (c) [2022] [ simon katampoi ]